-Do You Know Why Veterans Should File for a VA Disability Rating Increase?
+Reasons for Veterans to File for a VA Disability Rating Increase

 As a veteran, you could be eligible for a rating increase if your disability has worsened